Foreign policy of the first Trump administration: Kosovo–Serbia conflict

 On October 4, 2019, Trump appointed Richard Grenell as Special Presidential Envoy for Serbia and Kosovo Peace Negotiations.
 After months of diplomatic talks, facilitated by Grenell, on January 20, 2020, Serbia and Kosovo agreed to restore flights between their capitals for the first time in more than two decades.
-The Trump administration initiated diplomatic negotiations that resulted in the 2020 Kosovo and Serbia agreement on the normalisation of economic relations, which was signed by Aleksandar Vučić, President of Serbia, and Avdullah Hoti, Prime Minister of Kosovo, at the White House, in the presence of Donald Trump on September 4, 2020.
+The Trump administration initiated diplomatic negotiations that resulted in the 2020 Kosovo and Serbia economic agreements on the normalisation of economic relations, which was signed by Serbian President Aleksandar Vučić and Kosovan Prime Minister Avdullah Hoti, at the White House, in the presence of President Trump on September 4, 2020.
 The deal will encompass freer transit, including by rail and road, while both parties agreed to work with the Export–Import Bank of the United States and the U.S. International Development Finance Corporation and to join the Mini Schengen Zone, but the agreement also included the relocation of the Serbian embassy to Jerusalem, as well as, and mutual recognition between Israel and Kosovo.

 Poland

 During the Trump administration, Poland and the United States continued to exhibit warm military, diplomatic, and economic bilateral relations.
-This was bolstered by the broadly shared neo-nationalist values between President Donald Trump and President of Poland Andrzej Duda, along with Poland's desire for strengthened military ties with the United States in order to counter Russian influence in Europe, particularly following the 2014 Russian annexation of Crimea.
+This was bolstered by the broadly shared neo-nationalist values between President Donald Trump and Polish President Andrzej Duda, along with Poland's desire for strengthened military ties with the United States in order to counter Russian influence in Europe, particularly following the 2014 Russian annexation of Crimea.

-In July 2017, in his second foreign trip, President Donald Trump visited Poland where he met with the President Andrzej Duda.
+In July 2017, in his second foreign trip, President Trump visited Poland where he met with the President Andrzej Duda.
 He also said: "Our strong alliance with Poland and NATO remains critical to deterring conflict and ensuring that war between great powers never again ravages Europe, and that the world will be a safer and better place.
 America is committed to maintaining peace and security in Central and Eastern Europe".
 Trump says the U.S. stands firmly behind NATO's Article 5, which says an attack against one member is attack against all.

 Trump described Poland as a long-time U.S. ally that is "an example for others who seek freedom and who wish to summon the courage and the will to defend our civilization."
 He also attended in the Three Seas Initiative summit 2017 in Warsaw.
 Razem, a Polish left-wing political party, organized a protest against Trump.
 Protesters were dressed as handmaids from Margaret Atwood's dystopian novel The Handmaid's Tale, as a symbol of women's rights being endangered both in Poland and the United States.